Magic of Random Matrix Product States: Summary and outlook

 \section{Summary and outlook}

 In this paper, we explicitly calculate the magic of $1$-dimensional Random Matrix Product States.
-We obtain an exponentially large lower bound for different local dimensions, suggesting the potential use of RMPSs in quantum computation applications such as quantum machine learning~\cite{KBu2022QuantumML,KBu2021QuantumML2}.
+We obtain an exponentially large lower bound for different local dimensions, suggesting the potential use of RMPSs in quantum computation applications such as quantum machine learning~\cite{KBu2022QuantumML,KBu2021QuantumML2,Liu_2021_RMPS_QML,Garcia_2023}.
+The weak dependence of the magic on the bond dimension in our theoretical study and numerical results is not a result one should expect \textit{a priori}, because entanglement and magic can generally be independent resources.
+This dependence differentiates RMPSs from global random Haar states and random tensor product states.

-To the best of our knowledge, this is the first work to calculate the magic of a RMPS, thus exploring the connection between random matrix-product states and quantum resources.
-It is possible to prepare such states experimentally by a cooling procedure, suggesting this as a feasible way to obtain considerable quantum resources.

-The methods employed in this work can be applied to calculate other quantities related to the higher moments of operators like entropies and out-of-time-ordered correlators (OTOCs).
-Finally, other magic measures, such as the OTOC magic \cite{Garcia_2022_Scram}, may also be taken into consideration.